Trapped in a contract?

 • Gaining unauthorized access under the false pretext to data networks.

-Twitter faced several coordinated attacks.
-The company is no stranger to VoIP security risks, all the way up to the former CEO Jack Dorsey.
-He was targeted in a fraudulent number porting request last year.
+For example, Twitter faced several coordinated attacks.
+The company is no stranger to VoIP security risks, and former CEO Jack Dorsey was targeted in a fraudulent number porting request last year.

 This security issue likely had little to do with strong passwords.
 It was worse.